 You can find DC motors in many portable home appliances, automobiles and types of industrial equipment.
-In this video we will logically understand the operation and construction of a commercial DC motor.
+In this Article we will logically understand the operation and construction of a commercial DC motor.

 Let’s first start with the simplest DC motor possible.
 It looks like as shown in the Fig.1.
 The stator is a permanent magnet and provides a constant magnetic field.
 The armature, which is the rotating part, is a simple coil.